How To Get Rid Of Cradle Cap – Efficient Home Remedies

-If it looks like your baby has dandruff or some kind of yellowish covering on his scalp, forehead and/or eyebrows, it is likely to be this condition.
+If it looks like your baby has dandruff or some kind of yellowish covering on his or her scalp, forehead and/or eyebrows, it is likely to be cradle cap!
+With my own first baby, the cradle cap actually grew all the way to her eye brows before I realized what it was.
+I had never seen cradle cap before.

 As many as 40% of all infants develop cradle cap (medical term: infantile seborrheic dermatitis) during their first months of living.
 It is completely harmless and does not disturb your baby.